XKirby/en/techniques.md

 >
 > - Statuses or Terrain: Reduce duration by -1 for each Grade of Success this Technique earned overall.
 > - Power-Up: The target must try to hold onto their Power-Up, as if they took damage; their check requires an additional Grade of Success for each Grade of Success this Secondary Check earned overall.
+> - Dismiss effects using Heal can only reduce negative Statuses, while Bully/Trickery can only reduce positive Statuses.

 {: .content-callout }
 > ### *Disorient*{: .positive-color} *(+2 FP)*{: .spirit-color } [Secondary - *Bully*{: .courage-color }/*Magic*{: .spirit-color }/*Trickery*{: .spirit-color }] [X]